object-kaz/CppTest/testB.md

     }
 };

-struct B2 : public A
+struct B2 : virtual public A
 {
     int b2_;
     B2(int a, int b2) : A(a), b2_(b2)